 FHA loans are a type of mortgage that can help people achieve their dream of homeownership.
-These loans are insured by the Federal Housing Administration, and they tend to be easier to qualify for than conventional loans.
+Many buyers work with a mortgage broker to get these loans which are insured by the Federal Housing Administration, and they tend to be easier to qualify for than conventional loans.
 According to USA Today, the FHA insured 12.1 of mortgage originations in 2018.
 So, why would a home not qualify for an FHA loan?

 Who Should Apply For An FHA Loan?

 Homebuyers who cannot make a large down payment on a home and/or do not have a high credit score should consider applying for an FHA loan.
 Borrowers whose credit score is below 620 do not normally qualify for a conventional mortgage, but they could qualify for an FHA loan.
 The minimum down payment for these loans is just 3.5 percent for borrowers whose credit scores are 580 or higher.

 Those seeking an FHA loan must live in the house as their primary home; it cannot be used for flipping or vacation homes.

 3 Reasons Why A Home Might Not Qualify